Postgraduate Course: Policy Work (PGSP11438)

 In these ways, the course aims to capture policy making in some of its essential social forms.
 It makes no a priori distinction between the local, the national and the international, or between the disciplines that might be used to understand them.
 Its intellectual roots are diverse: it draws not only on practice theory but on a range of other approaches across the social sciences.

-The course is designed in two phases: it begins in collaborative learning through secondary material, in the close discussion of published case studies, and shades into individual learning as you research and write a case of your own.
+The course is designed in two phases: it begins in collaborative learning through secondary material, in the close discussion of academic case studies, and shades into individual learning as students research and write cases of their own.